Sketch2Stress: Sketching with Structural Stress Awareness: Methodology

 \textit{{\textbf{Shape Constraints}.}} To overcome the issue that the generated pixels are often outside of the shape boundary of the sketched objects in the stress maps, we further predict a one-channel shape mask $\widetilde{M_s}$ {(Figure \ref{fig:network})} from the joint feature space $E_c^G(x, p)$.
 This shape mask is also useful for reducing shape ambiguity in normal {map generation}. {Therefore, we use a shape loss $L_{shape}$ to measure the $L1$ distance between {a} generated shape {mask} and the ground truth, as {formulated} below:}

-\textit{\textbf{Force-point Constraints}.} To emphasize the importance of {a force location} in the point map, we compute a point attention map $M_p$ by multiplying a point-centered distance map {\footnote{{This is computed by} $D = {\frac{1}{\mid{Q}\mid}} \sum\limits_{q \in Q}{\parallel}q_i - q_f{\parallel}_2$, $q_i$ and $q_f$ are the locations of {every spatial point} and the force point of a point map{, respectively}. }} {(emphasiz{ing} the spatial importance of regions that surround the assigned force point)} with the shape mask.
-We multiply this {attention map} {respectively} with the normal map and the stress map to {ensure} that the synthesized stress and normal directions surrounding this force point should be consistent with the ground-truth values as much as possible. {Here, we design a loss term $L_{point}$ to compute the $L1$ distance of the generated stress and normal maps compared with their {respective} ground truths inside the regions $M_p$, as defined below.}
+\textit{\textbf{Force-point Constraints}.} To emphasize the importance of {a force location} in the point map, we compute a point attention map $M_p$ by multiplying a point-centered distance map \footnote{{This is computed by $D(Q)[q_f]=\frac{max_D-dist(q_i,q_f)}{max_D}, \ q_i\in Q$, where $q_i$ and $q_f$ are the locations of {every spatial point} and the force point of a point map{, respectively}. $Q$, $dist$, and $max_D$ are a set of all pixels in the point map, Euclidean distance, and the largest distance between $q_i$ and $q_f${, respectively}. }} {(emphasiz{ing} the spatial importance of regions that surround the assigned force point)} with the shape mask.
+We multiply this {attention map} {respectively} with the normal map and the stress map to {ensure} that the synthesized stress and normal directions surrounding this force point should be consistent with the ground-truth values as much as possible. {Here, we design a loss term $L_{point}$ to compute the $L1$ distance of the generated stress and normal maps compared with their {respective} ground truths inside the regions $M_p$, as defined below.} {

-Therefore, our final objective function is formulated as follows:
+} Therefore, our final objective function is formulated as follows: {